EKarton/Lecture-Video-to-PDF/README.md

 # Convert Lecture Videos to PDF

 ### Description
 Want to go through lecture videos faster without missing any information?
 Wish you can **read** the lecture video instead of watching it?
 Now you can!
 With this python application, you can convert lecture videos to a PDF file!
 The PDF file will contain a screenshot of lecture slides presented in the video, along with a transcription of your instructor explaining those lecture slide.
-It can also tolerate instructors making annotations to their lecture slides and mild amounts of PowerPoint animations.
+It can also handle instructors making annotations on their lecture slides and mild amounts of PowerPoint animations.

 ### Table of Contents
 - Walkthrough